tfe2-modding/tfe2-modding.github.io/Proposed Features.md

 ## Propositions

+### `skyColors` property for custom scenarios

+This would add a new optional key to a scenario JSON file that held an array of sky colors.
+Each sky color would have two keys:

+- `color` (color) - The color of the sky.
+- `time` (number) - The time to display the color.

+This could be used to create custom atmospheres and make each scenario feel unique.
+Advantages of this being it's a new feature.

 ### `buildinginfo.json` and `buildingUpgradesInfo.json` key for spriteName

 This would add a new optional key to an entry in `buildinginfo.json` and `buildingUpgradesInfo.json` to specify the spriteName, which would normally be provided in the `ModTools.makeBuilding` or `ModTools.makeBuildingUpgrade`.
 The advantage of this is consistency with other data files that specify texture or sprite data.